jikhanjung/Modan2/README.md

    - Dedicated GPU recommended for 3D features

 2. **Download and Install:**
-   - Get the latest Modan2 installer from our [official website](https://your-website-link-here).
+   - Get the latest Modan2 installer from our release section.
    - Follow the on-screen instructions.

 ## Getting Started